 Am I Eligible To Make A Council Accident Claim?

-In any type of accident claim, the defendant must owe the claimant a duty of care.
-In many cases, this is established by legislation.
-For example, if you’re injured from tripping on a pothole, the Highways Act 1980 might apply.
+Different laws can establish this duty of care.
+For example, if you’re a cyclist injured by a pothole, the Highways Act 1980 might apply.
 Similarly, if you’re a local council employee who has been injured at work, the Health and Safety at Work Act 1974 might apply.
+Our solicitors could check which piece of legislation applies to your case when you call.

 Services That Councils Are Responsible For